List of Hyundai Motor Company manufacturing facilities: Gwangju Global Motors (GGM)

 Gwangju Global Motors (GGM) is a joint venture manufacturing plant between Hyundai Motor Company and the Gwangju city government.
-It is opened in 2021 as the first newly-built automobile manufacturing plant in South Korea since 1998.
-It is the only Hyundai-operated manufacturing plant in South Korea without the presence of workers unions, which enables average annual pay to be less than half than other Hyundai plants.
+It is opened in 2021 as the first newly built automobile manufacturing plant in South Korea since 1998.
+It was the only Hyundai-operated manufacturing plant in South Korea without the presence of workers unions, which enabled average annual pay to be less than half than other Hyundai plants.